grafana/grafana/contribute/backend/recommended-practices.md

 **State:** Ongoing, passive.

-All errors returned from Grafana's services should carry a status and the information necessary to provide a structured message that faces the end-user.
+All errors returned from services in Grafana should carry a status and the information necessary to provide a structured message that faces the end-user.
 Structured messages can be displayed on the frontend and may be [internationalized](../internationalization.md).

 To learn more, refer to [Errors](/contribute/backend/errors.md).